Skip to main content

 • The input data

-• An inital plex.
+• An inital plex (usually derived from Init mode).
 This represents a naive guess at the state of your system.

 • An object space file.
 This tells MetriCal what fiducials, targets, or other features to look for during calibration.